OPALX-project/OPALX-project.github.io/home.md

 Documentation about installing and running the _OPAL_ binary package is available [here](OPAL-binary-package).

+A ChangeLog of the binary packages is available [here](OPAL-binary-package-ChangeLog).

 Older version can be found [here](OPAL-binary-package-old-versions).

 ### Git repository